 Thus, these essentially odorless natural chemical substances increase the individual’s social and sexual appeal on so many different levels.
 Self-confidence improves with each success in the dating game, in the career arena, and in the personal relationships aspect.
 If you want to learn more about which pheromones for men work there are some extensive reviews at http://pheromones-planet.com/mens-pheromones/.

-Effects of Pheromones
+Social Effects of Male Pheromones

 All of the abovementioned social and sexual effects of these chemical substances are not just based on the marketing hype of manufacturers.
 These claims have been proven by several scientific studies (i.e., the McClintock effect where copulins influenced the menses of women living together and the study on homosexual reactions by the Karolinska Institutet).